How did I get from there to here? (The boring bits)

 That decision to take action on my dream was one of the best decisions I’ve ever made.
 It took me just two months to exceed my income as a professor, but this really isn’t just about me, because I’m a firm believer that you can do it too.

-Even if you don’t want to quit your job and become a digital nomad, give yourself permission to start thinking about how you can use your current skill set to build a business.
+Even if you don’t want to quit your job and become a digital nomad, do give yourself permission to start thinking about how you can use your current skill set to build a business.